 For instance, in our initial example, the time decay model would place the greatest value on the Twitter ad.
 To the customer, that ad might have served only as a simple reminder that they already knew and liked your company.
 Any other mention of your company, anywhere else, might have had the same effect on them.
 Based on that analysis, it wouldn’t necessarily be effective to invest more heavily in Twitter ads.

 Also known as position-based attribution, this model takes yet another split-the-difference approach to allocating conversion credit.
 It gives 40% to the first interaction, 40% to the last interaction, and 20% to be divided among all the interactions that took place in-between.
 You can imagine this model plotted as a U-shaped graph, thus the name.

 Other Attribution Models

 These are the six most often used attribution models.
-There are other attribution models that can be derived by modifying these basic concepts, or limiting them to specific marketing channels.
-As you can see from the previous descriptions, each can be fairly limiting in how it attributes a conversion, and the derivative models further silo the results.
+There are other attribution models that can be derived by modifying these basic concepts or limiting them to specific marketing channels.
+As you can see from the previous descriptions, each can be fairly limited in how it attributes a conversion, and the derivative models further silo the results.

 However, there is another type of model we can use that originated with traditional, offline marketing: Marketing Mix Modeling.

 Marketing Mix Modeling developed in the retail sector.
 In this model, businesses attempt to measure the success of marketing activities like TV, radio, print ads, and promotional efforts at the point of sale.
 Unlike attribution modeling, it deprecates real-time analysis in favor of performing annual, biannual, or quarterly analysis using aggregated historical data.

 Rather than focusing on user interactions, marketing mix modeling takes more of a top-down, macro-level view.
 It draws on marketing and sales data, revenue, benchmarks, costs, and outside factors.
 Outside factors include economic and market conditions, competitors, profit margins, and anything else that might influence consumer behavior.